-- understand the basic of concept of elasticity of materials. - comprehend the basic concepts of motion of rigid bodies and its applications. - demonstrate the various NDT techniques and its importance. - know the low temperature systems and its applications.
+- understand the basic of concept of elasticity of materials. - comprehend the basic concepts of motion of rigid bodies and its applications. - Demonstrate the various NDT techniques and its importance. - Illustrate the low temperature systems and its applications.

-PHCX 09 SEMICONDUCTOR PHYSICS AND т Ρ С L OPTOELECTRONICS 3 2 0 2
+PHCX 09 SEMICONDUCTOR PHYSICS AND OPTOELECTRONICS

-- To understand the Physics of Semiconductor devices. - То make the students learn the fundamentals of Photoluminous semiconductors, Optoelectronic devices, Optical modulators/detectors. - To make them understand the technology behind latest Display devices like LCD, Plasma and LED Panels. - To enable the students to correlate theoretical principles with practical applications.
+- To understand the Physics of Semiconductor devices. - To make the students learn the fundamentals of Photoluminous semiconductors, Optoelectronic devices, Optical modulators/detectors. - To make them understand the technology behind latest Display devices like LCD, Plasma and LED Panels. - To enable the students to correlate theoretical principles with practical applications.